Epsilon-Lee/Epsilon-Lee.github.io/_posts/diary/2020-02-02-Research-Diary.md

      - the interaction of multiple loss functions: the ablation of loss functions under different initialization methods
        - **Q**: *Can we reproduce the zero BLEU performance of emnlp best paper?*
        - **Q**: How to use *signal-noise ratio* of learning to interpret the success and failure of the learning?
-       - *Charaterize* and *compare* the learning of unsupervised and supervised model
+       - *Charaterize* and *compare* the learning of unsupervised and supervised model.